 I look at the cup, and there’s a quarter-size hole in it on the side that I just tipped to my lips.
 I’m literally the last person to be interviewed, and this cup has waited in the stack — through hours of taping — just for me.
 What luck!
 I should go to Vegas this weekend.

 My immediate reaction: I’m really glad that it’s a faulty cup and not a faulty cup user!
 They stop the tape and people start handing me wads of napkins and offering Tide To Go pens (when I could really use a whole bottle), and all along in my head I stammer, “b-b-but, this skirt is vintage!”

 The interviewer asks me if I want to stop, and I say no, we should at least finish.
 And a funny thing happens when they give me a new hole-free sample and start rolling the tape.
 First of all, the blood orange juice is amazing.
 Like, I’m probably going to pick up a case of this stuff on my next grocery trip.
 And second, all my butterflies go away.
 There’s nothing like a little public embarrassment to take the edge off.

 I finished the interview much better than I began.
 Not great, mind you… CBS probably won’t call me for any broadcast opportunities any time soon, and I’ll be surprised if the company even uses any of my footage.
 But everyone was incredibly nice and I left with a few bottles of juice, an offer to pay my dry cleaning bill, and a handful of free coupons (which I’ll be using to stock my refrigerator with said blood orange juice).

 When life hands you gourmet blood oranges in the form of juice all in your lap and splashed across your Dalena Vintage skirt, make… lemonade?
 You get the point ;-)

-I'm a small town girl from the sunshine state with an affinity for bookstores, beauty counters and unfussy style.
+I'm a small town lady from the sunshine state with an affinity for bookstores, beauty counters and unfussy style.